C-NASIR/modern_reverse_proxy/README.md

 ## What It Does

-Coherent Proxy sits between clients and services as a shared traffic boundary, doing five jobs simultaneously:
+This Proxy sits between clients and services as a shared traffic boundary, doing five jobs simultaneously:

 1. **Forward traffic** correctly and efficiently
 2. **Route traffic** to the right place